The Everly Brothers (album)

 The Everly Brothers is the 1958 eponymous debut album of close harmony singing duo the Everly Brothers.
 The album peaked at No. 16 on Billboard's pop albums chart and launched three very successful singles.
 Originally on the Cadence label, (CLP-3003), the album was re-released on LP in 1988 by EMI and on CD in 2000 by Emporio Records.
 It was re-released again in 2009 on 180-gram vinyl by Doxy music.

 It is sometimes called They're Off and Rolling or They're Off and Rolling, Says Archie which is the introduction on the front of the album.
 Archie Bleyer was the producer.

 Hit singles

 "Bye Bye Love" and "Wake Up Little Susie" enjoyed crossover success.
-"Bye Bye Love" peaked at No. 1 on the Hot Country Songs chart, No. 2 on the Pop Singles chart and #5 on the R&B chart.
+"Bye Bye Love" peaked at No. 1 on the Hot Country Songs chart, No. 2 on the Pop Singles chart and No. 5 on the R&B chart.
 "Wake Up Little Susie" reached No. 1 on all three.

 Two of the songs on this album are included in Rolling Stone's "500 Greatest Songs of All Time".
 "Bye Bye Love", No. 207 on the list, had been rejected by thirty musicians before the Everly Brothers agreed to record and release it, whereupon it remained on the charts for 27 weeks.
 "Wake Up Little Susie", song No. 311, was controversial enough as to be banned in Boston with its story of a teen couple who fall asleep during a boring film and wake far past curfew.